Statutory inquiry into sexual harassment allegations in Defence Forces announced

 It called on leadership to shift perspective to align with modern attitudes on gender, specifically adopting measures to address a culture of misogyny and “disrespect for all things female”.

-The group concluded the Defence Forces is unable or unwilling to make the changes that are need to provide a safe working environment to its members.
+The group concluded the Defence Forces is unable or unwilling to make the changes that are needed to provide a safe working environment to its members.

-In its high-level findings, the review also found that intellectual capabilities are rated as much less important than physical skills.
+In its high-level findings, the review also found that intellectual capabilities are rated as much less important than physical skills within the Defence Forces.

 “Flexibility and alternative thinking is suspect,” the review found.